 JAMES MANN: The public image of Powell is the straight up guy, but the reality is he's also a real Washington operator.

 BROOKE GLADSTONE: James Mann, author of Rise of the Vulcans: The History of Bush's War Cabinet.
-He says the public also perceives Powell as a dove, but that's not entirely true either.
+He says the public also saw Powell as a dove, but that's not entirely true either.

-JAMES MANN: You have to keep in mind that this is a guy who was Ronald Reagan's National Security Advisor, who in the 1980s supported Star Wars, supported aid to the Contras.
+JAMES MANN: You have to keep in mind that this is a guy who was Ronald Reagan's national security advisor, who in the 1980s supported Star Wars, supported aid to the Contras.
 He took the lead in supporting American military intervention in Panama in 1989.
-He's a - he's a pretty hawkish guy within the general overall spectrum of, of American foreign policy.
-Personally I think the, the public identifies him as a dove but then can't quite figure out why he stays on in the administration when it goes off in different directions.
+He's a, he's a pretty hawkish guy within the general overall spectrum of American foreign policy.
+Personally, I think the public identifies him as a dove, but then can't quite figure out why he stays on in the administration when it goes off in different directions.